 One of our team members, reflecting on the core values, states, “I particularly like ‘compassion for everyone,’ as this is often lacking in a business environment.”

 Our team doesn’t ignore this value outside the office either.
 Christine Larson, our contact center manager, demonstrated this value at a Steps for Vets run that she organized for her coworkers to take part in.

-At the finish line, she noticed a woman in desperate need of medical condition.
+At the finish line, she noticed a woman in desperate need of medical attention.
 Christine sprang into action, instructing someone to call 9-1-1 and caring for the incoherent woman until the paramedics arrived.

 Christine manages our core values program, meaning her goal is to show fellow coworkers how to live out Company Nurse’s values.
 Although this situation was unfortunate, in embracing the core value of compassion for everyone, Christine was able to move closer toward her goal.

 As one of our team members so accurately puts it, “’Work together to work it out’ is what I see this wonderful office doing.
 Everyone here works so well together.
 Teamwork is evident here and that is the first thing I noticed when I began working here.
 It’s a great group of people coming together for a mutual goal.”

 Company Nurse started as a visionary company, providing a brand-new service.
 We all embrace that same, innovative ideology today.